 The Center for Dark Energy Biosphere Investigations (C-DEBI) is a Science and Technology Center funded by the National Science Foundation started in 2010 with the mission to explore life (microbes!) beneath the seafloor and make transformative discoveries that advance science, benefit society, and inspire people of all ages and origins.

-C-DEBI seeks to train a diverse generation of undergraduates within an integrated and collaborative multidisciplinary community.
+C-DEBI seeks to recruit participants that reflect the diversity of students at the community college and university level with varied science-learning and life experiences.
+We encourage students from groups underrepresented in STEM fields as well as first generation college students to apply.
 We are committed to improving access and support for members of underrepresented and marginalized groups to be able to succeed in STEM fields.

 Course expenses, travel, room, and board are paid for by C-DEBI, funded by the National Science Foundation.

 - Interested in a science (or STEM field) career